tbrowder/Abbreviations/README.md

         abcd   # <== abbreviation for abcde
         abcde

-The default hash returned which will show the abbreviations attached as a string to the parent word.
+The default hash returned will show the abbreviations attached as a string to the parent word.
 That result for the previous input example is

     a     => '',
     ab    => '',